 You may know someone who encompasses all of these qualities, or maybe you have them yourself.
-However, I think no matter what you are able to do and provide for yourself, you should surround yourself with the types of people listed below.
+However, no matter what you can do and provide for yourself, you should surround yourself with the types of people listed below.
 We all need encouragement, wisdom, and inspiration.
-Sometimes, we need these things to come from people outside of us to help us stay grounded, feel motivated, and put things into perspective.
+Sometimes, we need these things to come from people outside us to help us stay grounded, feel motivated, and put things into perspective.

-1 – The optimist
+1 – The Optimist

 You need someone who sees the glass as half full.
-This person can help you see things from a positive point of view, help you overcome negativity and move forward.
+This person can help you see things from a positive point of view, help you overcome negativity, and move forward.

-2 – The goal-oriented and planner
+2 – The Goal-Oriented & Planner

 3 – The TrailBlazer

-4 – Has overcome adversity
+4 – Has Overcome Adversity

 Another way to put this is that this person (or these people) can help you keep an open mind about others and avoid quick judgments.

-5 – The travel junkie
+5 – The Travel Junkie

 The Advantage Of Having Different Types of People In Your Life

-Why Did I pick the Types of People above?
+Why The Types of People Above?

 Images courtesy of unsplash